lukso-network/docs/docs/networks/advanced-guides/update-the-node.md

 #### Install the Latest Clients

-After the initialization is successful, we must install the updated blockchain clients.
+After the initialization is successful, you must install the updated blockchain clients.

 ```bash
 lukso install